ER-FIZKarlsruhe/fiz-oai-docker/README.md

 # Installation
 1) For installation execute the following command.
 It will prepare the folder structure and configuration for the application in the given INSTAL_DIRECTORY

-sudo ./install.sh INSTAL_DIRECTORY
+  *sudo ./install.sh INSTAL_DIRECTORY*

 2) Running the application

-cd INSTAL_DIRECTORY
+  *cd INSTAL_DIRECTORY*
-sudo docker-compose up
+  *sudo docker-compose up*

+### Change cassandra password

-3) Change the password of the Cassandra database
+- Set new password in the database

-- Connect to cassandra
   Retrieve cassandra containerId via
-sudo docker container ls
+  *sudo docker container ls*

   From the Docker-Host open bash in the container
   sudo docker exec -it <cassandra containerId> bash
-cqlsh -u cassandra
+  *cqlsh -u cassandra*

-- Set new Password via cqlsh shell
+  Set new Password via cqlsh shell
-ALTER USER cassandra WITH PASSWORD 'NEW_PASSWORD';
+  *ALTER USER cassandra WITH PASSWORD 'NEW_PASSWORD';*

-4) Change cassandra password
+- Change cassandra password for the oai-backend container
-- Update cassandra password for the oai-backend.
+  Update cassandra password for the oai-backend.
   Edit INSTALL_DIR/configs/oai_backend/fiz-oai-backend.properties and change
-cassandra.password='NEW_PASSWORD'

-- Update password for cassandra-backup
-Edit INSTALL_DIR/.cassandra_dump_env and change
-CASSANDRA_PWD=NEW_PASSWORD
+  *cassandra.password=NEW_CASSANDRA_PASSWORD*

 # Getting started